 After passing the treadmill test, my surgery was scheduled for a Sunday afternoon.
 Following an enema to cleanse my rectum and bowels, I was wheeled into the operating room.
 I was knocked out with anesthesia and about one and a half to two hours later I woke up.
 Surprisingly, I did not have much pain, but I had to stay in the hospital for two nights.
 The primary reason was to make sure I did not get an infection in the wound area.

 Before leaving the hospital, my doctor showed me some pictures of the polyp and hemorrhoids he had removed.
 I also have pictures of my hemorrhoids taken by my wife before surgery.
 If anyone is interested in viewing them, please let me know.

-Prior to departing the hospital, Doctor Thawatchai also gave me some instructions.
+Before departing the hospital, Doctor Thawatchai also gave me some instructions.
 It was most important for me to watch my diet to avoid constipation.
 The doctor advised eating soft foods without many carbohydrates for two or three weeks.
-I could have no meat, potatoes, bread or steamed rice.
+I could have no meat, potatoes, bread, or steamed rice.
 It seemed like I could only eat boiled rice with fish, soft vegetables, and fruit.
-I was also told to drink an orange flavored Metamucil which I mixed with water.
-This would supply me with needed fiber.
+I was also told to drink an orange-flavored Metamucil which I mixed with water.
+This would supply me with the needed fiber.
 I also had to soak my anal area in a Sitz bath two or three times a day.
 Finally, I was given a medical note stating that I needed two weeks off of work for recovery.